deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 [Keras](keras.io) is a deep-learning library that sits atop Theano and TensorFlow, providing an intuitive API inspired by Torch.
 Perhaps the best Python API in existence.
 Deeplearning4j [imports models from Keras](./keras).
 It was created by [Francois Chollet](https://twitter.com/fchollet), a software engineer at Google.

-### <a name="mxnet">Mxnet</a>
+### <a name="mxnet">MxNet</a>

 [MxNet](https://github.com/dmlc/mxnet) is a machine-learning framework with APIs is languages such as R, Python and Julia which has been [adopted by Amazon Web Services](http://www.allthingsdistributed.com/2016/11/mxnet-default-framework-deep-learning-aws.html).
 Fast and flexible, and involving Pedro Domingos and a team of researchers at the University of Washington.
+A [comparison](https://deeplearning4j.org/mxnet) between MxNet and some aspects of Deeplearning can be found here.

 ### <a name="paddle">Paddle</a>